-One effective approach is to use an assistant to handle the candidate calls for you.
+One effective approach is to use an assistant to handle the inquiring interviewee’s calls for you.
 The assistant doesn’t know the details of the opportunity and their only task is to schedule the interview with the prospect.

 Response A: “Hello, this is his assistant, Jane.
 Did you schedule to meet up with him yet?
 No?
-Well I can schedule you in for an interview right now if you like?”
+Well, I can schedule you for an interview right now if you like?”